Hodge-Tate decomposition for non-smooth spaces: Finiteness

 Next we consider the cohomological boundedness of the derived direct image.

 \begin{theorem}[Cohomological boundedness] For a quasi-compact rigid space $X$, the cohomology

 vanishes except $0\leq i,j\leq \dim(X)$.

-\end{theorem} \begin{remark} The analogous statement for the boundedness of the Hodge numbers for varieties over the complex number $\CC$ is proved by Deligne in \cite{Del74} Theorem 8.2.4. \end{remark} \begin{proof} We do this by induction on the dimension of the $X$.
-When $X$ is of dimension $0$, the reduced subspace $X_{red}$ is a finite disjoint union of $\Spa(K')$ with $K'/K$ finite, which is smooth over $\Spa(K)$.
-So by the local reducedness of the \'eh-topology and the vanishing of the higher direct image of $\iota:X_{Red}\ra X$, the case of dimension $0$ is done by the \'eh-descent.
+\end{theorem} \begin{remark} The analogous statement about the boundedness of the Hodge numbers for varieties over the complex number $\CC$ is proved by Deligne (\cite[Theorem 8.2.4]{Del74}). \end{remark} \begin{proof} We do this by induction on the dimension of the $X$.
+When $X$ is of dimension $0$, the reduced subspace $X_{\red}$ is a finite disjoint union of $\Spa(K')$ with $K'/K$ finite, which is smooth over $\Spa(K)$.
+So by the local reducedness of the $\eh$-topology and the vanishing of the higher direct image of $\iota:X_{\red}\ra X$, the case of dimension $0$ is done by the Theorem \ref{descent}.

 We then assume the result is true for all quasi-compact rigid spaces of dimensions strictly smaller than $\dim(X)$.
-By the local smoothness (Proposition \ref{localsm}) and the vanishing of the higher direct image along $X_{red}\ra X$ again, we may assume $X$ is reduced and we have a composition of finitely many blowups at smooth centers
+By the local smoothness (Proposition \ref{localsm}) and the vanishing of the higher direct image along $X_{\red}\ra X$ again, we may assume $X$ is reduced and there exists a composition of finitely many blowups at smooth centers